Two Covid-19 patients die

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE:Eighty-three new Covid-19 positive cases were confirmed in Punjab and two patients died from the disease during the last 24 hours, according to a report issued by Primary and Secondary Healthcare (P&SH) Department here on Wednesday.
+LAHORE:Two Covid-19 patients died and 77 new infections were confirmed across the province during the last 24 hours, according to a report issued by Primary and Secondary Healthcare (P&SH) Department on Sunday.

+As per the spokesperson of Corona Monitoring Room at Primary and Secondary Healthcare Department, as many as 9,748 tests have been conducted during the last 24 hours, which raised the total number of tests to 1,064,964 in the province.

-After 2,213 fatalities and recovery of a total of 93,601 patients, 1,575 active cases still remain, who are either isolated at homes or under treatment at different quarantine centres and health facilities.
+After 2,217 fatalities and recovery of a total of 94,453 patients, as many as 1,009 active cases still remain, who are either isolated at homes or under treatment at different quarantine centres and health facilities.